 5. Pay special attention to how the vet examines your dog.

 Yes, you'll have to pay for two or more extra vet visits but it's well worth the extra expense if you can afford it and it may save you thousands of dollars in the future due to early detection.

 6. Pick a vet based on this personal experience and then set up regular appointments.

-Proactive Tip #2: Examine Your Dog For Signs Of Skin Cancer Yourself
+2. Examine Your Dog For Signs of Skin Cancer Yourself

 You are your dog's first line of defense because you are with your dog more than anyone else.
 Further, your dog feels more comfortable with you so you'll be able to examine him or her in a much more intimate way.